RedRobotics/HeadBoard/README.md

 ![ifconfig](https://raw.githubusercontent.com/RedRobotics/HeadBoard/Images/ifconfig.png)

 The highlighted text shows the IP address, take the first three sets of digits then add the number as shown on the Neopixel.
-If the Neopixel flashed red once, green once and blue twice, your IP would be: 192.168.1.112
+If the Neopixel flashed red once, green once and blue twice, your PI's IP address would be: 192.168.1.112

 Screenshots for Windows coming soon!